ESD Diploma

 - Network for tolerance

 The proportion of people with a migration background continues to increase in our social life.
 Whether at school or in sports clubs, a wide variety of languages and cultures are coming together more and more frequently, especially in public institutions.
-Unfortunately, hostility, prejudice and generalizations still occur in many places, which in turn lead to the failure of integration.
-Frequent causes for this are the lack of knowledge about migration backgrounds and different cultures.
+Unfortunately, hostility, prejudice and generalisations still occur in many places, which in turn lead to the failure of integration.
+A common reason for this is the lack of knowledge about migration backgrounds and different cultures.

 To counteract this, the children learn the meaning of the term "migration" and its influence on the development of Germany.
-In addition, they deal with different cultures and their particularities in order to finally work out their personal influence on shaping and acting for a successful integration.
-The module is carried out by the Schools and Education Department in cooperation with the Social Affairs Department - Migration and Integration Unit.
+Furthermore, they deal with different cultures and their particularities in order to finally work out their personal influence on shaping and acting for a successful integration.
+The module is run by the Schools and Education Department in cooperation with the Social Affairs Department - Migration and Integration Unit.

-The "Network for Tolerance" offers a workshop for the development of options for action for a tolerant coexistence from the fourth grade.
-The goal is to discuss prejudice-conscious coexistence through interactive exercises and methods.
-The students work out the origin of prejudices and their influence on our actions as well as concrete options for action for an open and tolerant life.
-The collected ideas are finally visualized by designing flags and additionally enable the students to actively participate in the initiative "Flags for an open-minded and tolerant Waldeck-Frankenberg".
+The "Network for Tolerance" offers a workshop to develop options for action for tolerant coexistence from the fourth grade onwards.
+The aim is to discuss prejudice-conscious coexistence through interactive exercises and methods.
+The pupils work on the development of prejudices and their influence on our actions as well as concrete options for action for an open and tolerant life.
+The ideas collected are finally visualised by designing flags and enable the students to actively participate in the initiative "Flags for an open-minded and tolerant Waldeck-Frankenberg".

-An educational consultant who works for the "Netzwerk für Toleranz Waldeck-Frankenberg" (Network for Tolerance Waldeck-Frankenberg), among others, offers workshops for students on the topics of prejudice and privilege as well as discrimination.
-In addition, simulation games entitled "Buen Vivir: The Good Life," "The Swimming Chicken: Poultry leftover exports to Ghana" or "Cell phone and clothing production" can be carried out.
+An educational consultant who works for the "Netzwerk für Toleranz Waldeck-Frankenberg" (Network for Tolerance Waldeck-Frankenberg), among others, offers workshops for pupils on the topics of prejudice and privilege as well as discrimination.
+In addition, simulation games entitled "Buen Vivir: The Good Life", "The Swimming Chicken: Poultry exports to Ghana" or "Mobile phone and clothing production".

 The two offers "Migration and Integration" and "Racism" are independent of each other and can be requested separately.